btho1/Lecture-12-Exercise/README.md

 For breakfast Jared ate rice and pork with milk.

 # Our info 200 project summary
 For our info 200 project we decided to work on designing an app that shows available covid-19 testing centers.
 >>>>>>> 7caf25697846f5cd0e5a9ed8f579c711b28c3fb6
+# Our plans for next quarter
+Jared plans on doing INFO 340, LING 200, and PHIL 120 next quarter.
+He plans on taking it because there